-Summer is almost here!
-It’s the time of year when many of us will be spending a great deal of our time outdoors enjoying our favorite activities.
+Summer is the time of year when many of us spend a great deal of our time outdoors enjoying our favorite activities.
 Gardening, kayaking, biking, running, walking, swimming – they all are fun ways to get outdoors and enjoy the lovely weather, and they are good for us!
-However, sometimes enjoying them can be a pain—a pain in the neck, shoulders, legs!
+However, sometimes enjoying them can be a pain—a pain in the neck, shoulders, legs, etc.!

 A massage is a terrific way to work through muscle tension that we may encounter after strenuous exercise and work.
 Massage relaxes the body, feels terrific, helps with inflammation, improves blood flow, reduces muscle tightness, and enhances muscle performance.